-- Roving Philosophical Reporter (seek to 3:44): Philosophy Talk correspondent Julie Napolan introduces us to a new word: Locavore, one who eats only foods grown within a 100 mile radius of their home.
+- Roving Philosophical Report (seek to 3:44): Julie Napolin introduces us to a new word: Locavore, one who eats only foods grown within a 100 mile radius of their home.
 She speaks with a community that has taken this one step farther, consuming only foods they produce within their city block.
 They explain why they do it, what the result has been, and how they solved the problem of acquiring wine.

 Hello, and welcome to Philosophy Talk, the program that questions everything...